Budget discipline

 Working method

-Define whether the move is mainly for own stay, investment, upgrading, exit planning, family needs or portfolio repositioning.
+Define whether the move is for own stay, investment, upgrading, exit planning, family needs or portfolio repositioning.

-Review cash, CPF, loan limits, stamp duties, holding costs and the buffer needed before committing to a direction.
+Review cash, CPF, loan limits, duties, holding costs and the buffer needed before committing to a direction.

 Before we speak